 It’s about hitting that sweet spot where clarity of message meets optimal delivery.

 Physical knowledge: non-verbal communication

-In a now famous TED talk, psychologist Amy Cuddy introduced us to the ‘power pose’, the idea that adopting a physical stance that makes us feel ‘big’ or powerful can also make us feel and behave with more authority which, in turn, leads to better outcomes.
+In a now-famous TED Talk, psychologist Amy Cuddy introduced us to the ‘power pose’, the idea that adopting a physical stance that makes us feel ‘big’ or powerful can also make us feel and behave with more authority, which, in turn, leads to better outcomes.
 Exhorting us to “fake it until we become it” has not been without its problems for Cuddy since then, but the idea of using our posture for gravitas is an interesting example of the relationship between our physical and mental states and the crucial role played by body language when we communicate – whether we’re on transmit or receive.

-When management guru, Peter F Drucker, suggested that “the most important thing in communication is hearing what isn't said”, he was reminding us that the positive behaviours we need for communication are not just about the words we use and how we use them, but also about the non-verbal signals we give.
-Get them right, and we’re well on the way to putting people at their ease, building trust and connecting (research has even suggested that using a few, simple hand gestures can make a difference when it comes to persuasion).
+When management guru Peter F Drucker suggested that "the most important thing in communication is hearing what isn't said", he was reminding us that the positive behaviours we need for communication are not just about the words we use and how we use them, but also about the non-verbal signals we give.
+Get them right, and we’re well on the way to putting people at their ease, building trust and connecting (research has even suggested that using a few simple hand gestures can make a difference when it comes to persuasion).
 Get them wrong and we can confuse, offend or undermine what we want to convey.

-As with our voices, it’s important to understand the potential and pitfalls of what are often unconscious cues and behaviours.
+As with our voices, it’s important to understand both the potential and pitfalls of what are often unconscious cues and behaviours.
 We need to become more conscious about their effects and more intentional about using them positively.
-According to the Edward G. Wertheim, author of The Importance of Effective Communication, there are five main effects that non-verbal communication can have:
+According to Edward G. Wertheim, author of The Importance of Effective Communication, there are five main effects that non-verbal communication can have: